shaychavoshian/IndigenousSafeSteps/README.md

 - [ ] Connect repo with Zenodo
 - [ ] Add cff file for citation
 - [ ] Add badges

+👥 The Team
+Members:
+Shaghayegh Chavoshian: Project Lead and Community Liaison 👩‍🏫 Roles & Responsibilities: Check the Team Directory 📂 for detailed roles and responsibilities.
+🤝 Contributing
+Guidelines: Follow our Contribution Guidelines 🛠️.
+Code of Conduct: Review the Code of Conduct 📏 to maintain a respectful and inclusive environment.
+Resource Plans: Check available resources 📑 and best practices for effective collaboration.

 📫 Contact
 ---